RISCV-on-Microsemi-FPGA/LiteOS/miv-rv32im-liteos-port-test/README.md

         example\api\los_inspect_entry.c

 ### LiteOS Configurations
 You must configure the LiteOS as per your applications need.
-Please read and modify kernel\config\los_config.h E.g. You must set OS_SYS_CLOCK parameter in los_config.h according to the hardware platform design that you are using.
+Please read and modify kernel\config\los_config.h.
+For example, you must set OS_SYS_CLOCK parameter in los_config.h according to the hardware platform design that you are using.

 The RISC-V creative board design uses 66Mhz processor clock.
 The PolarFire Eval Kit design uses 50Mhz processor clock.
 The SmartFusion2 Adv.
 Development kit design uses 83Mhz processor clock.